biell/alti-server/README.md

     the setting will be removed and the server returned to its default behaviour.

+  * **/set nextMap [map]**<br>
+    This command is usefull for map makers.
+When you want the next map to be a specific map, regardless of what players vote; then use this command.
+It ensures that the next map loaded is `[map]`.
+It even works across server restarts.
+So, if you upload a new map and need to `/restartServer`, use this command first to ensure the server comes up on the new map.
+Before the map is loaded it can be undone with the `/unset` command.
+Once the map is loaded, the value of `nextMap` is erased automatically.

   * **/set planes [Loopy|Bomber|Explodet|Biplane|Miranda] [...]**<br>
     Specify that only the list of planes provided here are allowed on this map.
 When players attempt to spawn with the wrong plane, they will